mtharshanan/InterestCalculations/README.md

 # Interest Calculations
 This library is intended to:

- Calculate simple interest variants
+ +Calculate simple interest variants

- Compound interest variants
+ +Compound interest variants

- Provide results in customizable locale
+ +Provide results in customizable locale

 Refer to app.java for sample usages.